 2) Are any of the remaining essential features incompatible?

-To decide if this is a doable plan, we need to decide if any of the remaining things are incompatible.
+To decide if this plan will work, we need to decide if any of the remaining things are incompatible.

-For instance, if we had instead decided that brown sugar is an essential component of blondies, and that snickerdoodles can only be made with white sugar, then these two desserts would not be good candidates for a mashup.
-But luckily, we’ve decided that the brown sugar isn’t super essential for blondies, so it’s looking good.
+For instance, if we had instead decided that blondies must be made from brown sugar, and that snickerdoodles can only be made with white sugar, then these two desserts would not be good candidates for a mashup.
+But luckily, we’ve decided that we don’t absolutely need brown sugar to make blondies, so it’s looking good.
 Likewise, we’ve decided that the shape of snickerdoodles isn’t super important, but if we had instead decided that the shape of snickerdoodles and the shape of blondies were both equally important, then (again), this wouldn’t be a good candidate for a mashup.

 Luckily we’re in the clear.
+We have full compatibility between left and right.
 Everything on the left is totally compatible with everything on the right.
 We’re keeping the snickerdoodle cinnamon sugar coating, getting rid of the brown sugar, keeping the white sugar, keeping the cream of tartar, adding some chocolate chips, and going with a chewy vanilla batter that can be poured into a pan and sliced into bars.

 3) Did we create any new problems?
 How can we solve them?